floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/01-introduction.typ

 After applying the inclusion/exclusion criteria, we selected #publications.platforms.values().map(p => p.selected).sum() publications for inclusion in the systematic literature review.
 Of these publications, #publications.platforms.values().map(p => p.primary.len()).sum() are primary studies, and #publications.platforms.values().map(p => p.secondary.len()).sum() are secondary studies.
-The secondary studies were used to categorize the selected primary studies (if any), and as a starting point for the snowballing process, which resulted in #publications.snowballing.total additional publications being included in the systematic literature review.
+The secondary studies were used as a starting point for the snowballing process, which resulted in #publications.snowballing.total additional publications being included in the systematic literature review.
 For a list of the selected publications, see @slr_publications.

-// TODO: add "data extraction" section, and specifically list (with bullet points) the types of data extracted From the selected publications, we extracted relevant information, such as the type of approach or technique described, the algorithms used, and the metrics discussed.
+From the selected publications, we extracted relevant information, such as:

+- The type of approach or technique described (automated, semi-automated)
+- The input data used for the microservice candidate identification process
+- The algorithms used in the microservices candidate identification process
+- The quality metrics used in the evaluation of the decomposition

+#citeauthor(<kitchenham_charters_2007>) suggest that the data extraction process should be performed by at least two researchers to ensure the quality and consistency of the extracted data.
+However, due to resource constraints, the data extraction was performed by a single researcher.
-As #citeauthor(<kitchenham_charters_2007>) suggest for systematic literature reviews done by single researchers, the data extraction was validated by a re-test procedure where the researcher performs a second extraction from a random selection of the publications to check the consistency of the extracted data.
+To prevent bias and ensure the quality of the data extraction, the results were validated by a re-test procedure where the researcher performs a second extraction from a random selection of the publications to check the consistency of the extracted data @kitchenham_charters_2007.

+#pagebreak()

 == Report

 The publications selected for inclusion in the systematic literature review were qualitatively reviewed and categorized in three dimensions.

-To begin with, we categorized the publications based on the #acr("SDLC") artifact they use as input for the microservice candidate identification algorithm.
+First, we categorized the publications based on the #acr("SDLC") artifact used as input for the microservice candidate identification algorithm.
-Each artifact category has an associated collection type, either static, dynamic, or hybrid. @bajaj_etal_2021.
+Each artifact category has an associated collection type: either static, dynamic, or hybrid. @bajaj_etal_2021.
-Static collection describes a #acr("SDLC") artifact that was collected without executing the software, while dynamic collection describes a #acr("SDLC") artifact that was collected after or during execution of the software. /* TODO: elaborate more and link sources */
+Static collection describes a #acr("SDLC") artifact that was collected without executing the software (e.g. source code or binary code), while dynamic collection describes a #acr("SDLC") artifact that was collected after or during execution of the software (e.g. execution logs). /* TODO: reference */
-Some publications describe algorithms or techniques that use a combination of #acr("SDLC") artifacts, which we categorized as hybrid. /* TODO: is hybrid a separate category? */
+Some publications describe methods or algorithms that use a combination of #acr("SDLC") artifacts, which is categorized as hybrid. /* TODO: is hybrid a separate category? */

-Thereafter we categorized the publications based on the algorithm used for microservice candidate identification.
+Second, we categorized the publications based on the class of algorithm(s) used for microservice candidate identification.
-The algorithms were subdivided into several classes based on the technique.
+We based the classification of the algorithms on #citeauthor(<abdellatif_etal_2021>), who identified six types of service identification algorithms.

-Ultimately, the publications were also categorized by the metrics discussed.
+Third, the publications were also categorized by the quality metrics used for evaluation the proposed decompositions.